kiewic/PowerBI-WaffleChart/Tutorial/MigrationGuidlineAPI.1.3.md

+We are happy to announce that Power BI Custom Visuals API has now been upgraded to v1.3.
+Check PowerBi roadmap document with current and upcomming feature https://github.com/Microsoft/PowerBI-visuals/tree/master/Roadmap.

+Power BI Custom Visuals API v1 will reach the end of the half-year deprecation window on 1 February, 2017 (TODO check date).
+If you've already upgraded your code to call API v1.3, your visual shouldn't be affected by these changes.

-The list of npm packages you could use instead of deprecated core Classes and Interfaces:
+The list of npm packages you could use instead of deprecated core Classes and Interfaces (check linked install and usage document):

 ## TypeUtils